adamrehn/adamrehn/README.md

 I'm Dr Adam Rehn, a scientific researcher and software developer living in [Cairns, Australia](https://www.google.com.au/maps/place/Cairns+QLD).
 I run the applied research company [TensorWorks](https://tensorworks.com.au) and work as a university lecturer on a part-time basis.
 To the best of my knowledge, I am considered the world's foremost expert on Unreal Engine containers, as a result of my role as creator and primary maintainer of the projects and initiatives listed in the [Unreal Engine projects](#unreal-engine-projects) section below.
 I am passionate about automation, tooling and infrastructure, with a current focus on [integrating the Unreal Engine with cloud native technologies](https://adamrehn.com/articles/cloud-native-unreal-engine-vision-and-status/).

 You can find more details regarding my education and employment history in my [curriculum vitae](https://adamrehn.com/curriculum-vitae).
-I am not actively seeking employment at the current time.
+I am not actively seeking new employment opportunities at the current time.

 ## Unreal Engine projects